Communication Efficient Federated Learning with Energy Awareness over Wireless Networks: System Model

-To accommodate the requirement of communication efficiency in FL, we adopt the popular idea of gradient quantization as in SignSGD with majority note \cite{bernstein2018signsgd1}, which is presented in Algorithm \ref{SIGNSGD}.
-At $t$-th communication round, each worker $m$ computes the gradient $g^{(t)}_{m}$ based on its locally stored model weights $w^{(t)}$ and the local datasets $\mathcal{D}_{m}$.
-Then, instead of transmitting the gradient $g^{(t)}_{m}$ directly, the worker $m$ transmits $sign(g^{(t)}_{m})$ to the parameter server, in which $sign(\cdot)$ is the sign function.
-After receiving the shared signs of the gradients from the workers, the parameter server performs aggregation using the majority vote rule and sends the aggregated result back to the workers.
+To accommodate the requirement of communication efficiency in FL, we adopt the popular idea of gradient quantization as in SignSGD with majority vote \cite{bernstein2018signsgd1}, which is presented in Algorithm \ref{SIGNSGD}.
+At the ${k}$-th communication round, each worker $m$ computes the gradient ${\boldsymbol{g}}^{({k})}_{m}$ based on its locally stored model weights ${\boldsymbol{w}}^{({k})}$ and the local datasets $\mathcal{D}_{m}$.\footnote{In this work, it is assumed that each worker evaluates the gradients over its whole local dataset for simplicity (i.e., $\boldsymbol{g}_{m}^{({k})} = \nabla F_{m}({\boldsymbol{w}}^{({k})}), \forall 1 \leq m \leq M$). {The analysis and the proposed method can also be applied in the scenario where each worker computes its local gradients over a mini-batch of its local dataset.}} Then, instead of transmitting the gradient ${\boldsymbol{g}}^{({k})}_{m}$ directly, worker $m$ transmits $sign({\boldsymbol{g}}^{({k})}_{m})$ to the parameter server, in which $sign(\cdot)$ is the sign function.
+After receiving the shared signs of the gradients from the workers (prone to channel errors), the parameter server performs aggregation using the majority vote rule and sends the aggregated result back to the workers.
 Finally, the workers update their local model weights using the aggregated result.